itsays-zqc/my-website/docs/examples/Active_Device/index.md

                  "use_quasi_fermi": "enabled", "damping": "potential", "potential_update": 2, "relative_tolerance": 1e-5, "tolerance_relax": 1e7}})
 ```

+Description:

-`general`:
+- `general`:

   - `solver_mode`--Here it's set to `"transient"`, which means a transient simulation

-`advanced`:
+- `advanced`:

   - `use_global_max_iterations`--Whether to use global max iterations during the initialization of solving the Poisson equations and the subsequent computing for solving the drift-diffusion equations coupling with Poisson equations
   - `poisson_max_iterations`--Set the max iterations during the initialization of solving the Poisson equations, available when `use_global_max_iterations` is `False`
   - `ddm_max_iterations`--Set the max iterations during the subsequent computing for solving the drift-diffusion equations coupling with Poisson equations, available when `use_global_max_iterations` is `False`
   - `use_quasi_fermi`--Whether to directly solve for the quasi-Fermi potential instead of carrier concentration as unkowns. `"enabled"` means `True`, and `"disabled"` means `False`
   - `damping`--Set the nonlinear update damping scheme. `"potential"` means the damping is based on the potential variation
   - `potential_update`--Set the threshold potential for potential damping.
 The large value will reduce the strength of damping effect
   - `relative_tolerance`--Set the relative update tolerance
   - `tolerance_relax`--Set the tolerance relaxation factor for convergence on relative tolerance criteria